oracle/weblogic-kubernetes-operator/README.md

 The [User guide](site/user-guide.md) provides detailed information about all aspects of using the operator including:

-* installing and configuring the operator,
+* Installing and configuring the operator.
-* using the operator to create and manage WebLogic domains,
+* Using the operator to create and manage WebLogic domains.
-* manually creating WebLogic domains to be managed by the operator,
+* Manually creating WebLogic domains to be managed by the operator.
-* scaling WebLogic clusters,
+* Scaling WebLogic clusters.
-* configuring Kubernetes load balancers,
+* Configuring Kubernetes load balancers.
-* configuring Elasticsearch and Kibana to access the operator's log files,
+* Configuring Elasticsearch and Kibana to access the operator's log files.
-* shutting down domains,
+* Shutting down domains.
-* removing/deleting domains,
+* Removing/deleting domains.
-* and much more!
+* And much more!

 # Samples